SkyflowFoundry/ServiceNow/README.md

 - Create or log into your Skyflow account
 - Create a vault and relevant schema to hold your data
 - Create a service account and download the credentials.json file
-- Copy your Vault URL, Vault ID and Account ID to be used in the function setup from next step.
+- Copy your Vault URL, Vault ID and Account ID and store within your postman environment variables.
-- Finally, click on the "Manage Account" button on the top right side and go to Functions.
-Now click "Add function" and copy/paste the code below.
+- Finally, execute the attached postman collection "Mastercom Package" by running all requests in its default order.

 ## Script Overview
 Mastercom requires that a specific signature be passed in every request to authenticate the user.
 This signature is calculated based on multiple variables listed below: